yllekz/ms-edge-annoyances/README.md

-# Fantastic Microsoft Edge Annoyances and How to Disable Them
+# Fantastic Microsoft Edge Annoyances and Where to Disable Them
 I needed to use Edge for something recently and was annoyed at how much sheer amounts of worthless junk settings that are enabled by default.
 I figured I'd chronicle all the stuff I disabled for reference.

 If you are forced to use Edge over Firefox, I hope you find the following modest list of annoying default settings helpful.
 Almost all of these should be turned off if you value privacy, security, and a browser that performs the sole purpose of browsing without any other nonsense.